 Anyone can sit through a tutorial, but it takes actual work to remember what was taught.
 It’s my job to make sure you take as much from these tutorials as possible, so I’ve prepared a short review to help you check your learning.

-One of the best ways to learn is to write your own code as often as possible, so here are three ways you should try extending this app to make sure you fully understand what’s going on.
+One of the best ways to learn is to write your own code as often as possible, so here are some ways you should try extending this app to make sure you fully understand what’s going on.